Equity vs. Loan Crowdfunding: Where to Invest?

 Learn more about investing via equity crowdfunding, and the potential risks and rewards, here.

 Loan crowdfunding in the P2B sense involves lending money to help fund a business.
 Although the criteria can differ across platforms, loan crowdfunding generally requires a good credit history and solid financials.
-We at Symbid only accept businesses with at least three years of financial history and positive cash flow, for example.
 This means businesses are usually larger and more established than those seeking investment via equity crowdfunding, and therefore risks are reduced.

 Of course, there is always a risk that the business may fail, in which case the loaned amount may never be repaid - depending on the exact terms of the loan the securities involved.
 This risk is reflected in the fixed return for investors, which is usually between 5 and 9% per year and is paid alongside loan repayments.